Pelé: New York Cosmos

-On 1 October 1977, Pelé closed out his career in an exhibition match between the Cosmos and Santos.
-The match was played in front of a sold-out crowd at Giants Stadium and was televised in the US on ABC's Wide World of Sports as well as throughout the world.
-Pelé's father and wife both attended the match, as well as Muhammad Ali and Bobby Moore.
-Delivering a message to the audience before the start of the game – "Love is more important than what we can take in life" – Pelé played the first half with the Cosmos, the second with Santos.
-The game ended with the Cosmos winning 2–1, with Pelé scoring with a 30-yard free-kick for the Cosmos in what was the final goal of his career.
-During the second half, it started to rain, prompting a Brazilian newspaper to come out with the headline the following day: "Even The Sky Was Crying."
+On 1 October 1977, Pelé closed out his career with an exhibition match between the Cosmos and Santos.
+The match was played in front of a sold-out crowd at Giants Stadium and was televised on ABC's Wide World of Sports.
+Pelé's father and wife attended the match, as well as Muhammad Ali and Bobby Moore.
+Pelé played the first half of the match with the Cosmos, during which he scored a 30-yard free kick, which was the final goal of his career.
+He played the second half with Santos, and the Cosmos won the game 2–1.
+It started to rain during the second half, prompting a Brazilian newspaper to print the headline the following day: "Even The Sky Was Crying."

 International career

-Pelé's first international match was a 2–1 defeat against Argentina on 7 July 1957 at the Maracanã.
-In that match, he scored his first goal for Brazil aged 16 years and eight months, and he remains the youngest goalscorer for his country.
+Pelé played his first match for the Brazilian national team on 7 July 1957, at the age of 16.
+During the 2–1 loss to Argentina, he scored his first goal for Brazil, and he remains the youngest goalscorer for his country.

-1958 World Cup
+1958 FIFA World Cup

-Pelé (number 10) dribbles past three Swedish players at the 1958 World Cup.

-Pelé arrived in Sweden sidelined by a knee injury but on his return from the treatment room, his colleagues stood together and insisted upon his selection.
-His first match was against the USSR in the third match of the first round of the 1958 FIFA World Cup, where he gave the assist to Vavá's second goal.
-He was at the time the youngest player ever to participate in the World Cup.
-(Note: The mark was surpassed by Northern Ireland's Norman Whiteside in the 1982 FIFA World Cup.)
-He scored his first World Cup goal against Wales in the quarter-finals, the only goal of the match, to help Brazil advance to the semi-finals while becoming the youngest ever World Cup goalscorer at 17 years and 239 days.
-Against France in the semi-final, Brazil was leading 2–1 at halftime, and then Pelé scored a hat-trick, becoming the youngest player in World Cup history to do so.
+Pelé arrived in Sweden for the 1958 World Cup with a knee injury, which caused him to sit out the first two matches.
+A team psychologist told Brazil's coach Vicente Feola that the 17-year-old Pelé was "infantile" and not fit to play the next match against the USSR.
+Feola chose to play Pelé, who provided an assist during Brazil's 2–0 victory.
+Pelé was at the time the youngest player to participate in a World Cup, and he became the tournament's youngest goalscorer after scoring against Wales in the quarter-finals.
+During the semi-final against France, Pelé scored a hat-trick during the second half.

-17-year-old Pelé cries on the shoulder of goalkeeper Gilmar after Brazil won the 1958 World Cup final.
+A 17-year-old Pelé cries on the shoulder of goalkeeper Gilmar after Brazil won the 1958 World Cup final.